fl0ppy-d1sk/bunkerized-phpmyadmin/README.md

 It will listen both standard HTTP and HTTPS ports and will handle connections to the servers accessible from mysql.server1.com and mysql.server2.com.

 The following environment variables are inherited from [bunkerized-nginx](https://github.com/bunkerity/bunkerized-nginx) :
-- AUTO_LETS_ENCRYPT : automatic Let's Encrypt certificate generation and renewal
+- `AUTO_LETS_ENCRYPT` : automatic Let's Encrypt certificate generation and renewal
-- SERVER_NAME : your domain name (mandatory for Let's Encrypt)
+- `SERVER_NAME` : your domain name (mandatory for Let's Encrypt)
-- REDIRECT_HTTP_TO_HTTPS : all HTTP requests will be redirected to HTTPS
+- `REDIRECT_HTTP_TO_HTTPS` : all HTTP requests will be redirected to HTTPS

 ## More security

 ```shell
 docker run -p 80:80 -p 443:443 -e AUTO_LETS_ENCRYPT=yes -e SERVER_NAME=phpmyadmin.mydomain.net -e REDIRECT_HTTP_TO_HTTPS=yes -e PMA_DIRECTORY=my-secret-directory CAPTCHA_LOGIN_PUBLIC_KEY=public-key-recaptcha-v3 CAPTCHA_LOGIN_PRIVATE_KEY=prviate-key-recaptcha-v3 -e SERVER_1_host='mysql.server.com' bunkerity/bunkerized-phpmyadmin
 ```

-- PMA_DIRECTORY : choose a subdirectory where PHPMyAdmin will be located (https://phpmyadmin.mydomain.net/my-secret-directory in this example)
+- `PMA_DIRECTORY` : choose a subdirectory where phpMyAdmin will be located (https://phpmyadmin.mydomain.net/my-secret-directory in this example)
-- CAPTCHA_LOGIN_PRIVATE_KEY AND CAPTCHA_LOGIN_PRIVATE_KEY : the public and private keys given by Google to enable RECAPTCHA v3 on the login page
+- `CAPTCHA_LOGIN_PRIVATE_KEY` AND `CAPTCHA_LOGIN_PRIVATE_KEY` : the public and private keys given by Google to enable reCAPTCHA v3 on the login page

 # Environment variables

 ## Inherited from bunkerized-nginx

-All environment variables from bunkerized-nginx can be used.
+All environment variables from [bunkerized-nginx](https://github.com/bunkerity/bunkerized-nginx) can be used.
 Feel free to do so.

 ## Servers